Cambrian Credit Union Rules

 - In the case of an incorporated body; be the Corporate Representative

-- Nominations for the Board of Directors and the credit committee (if in existence) shall be in Writing and shall be signed by a proposer and a seconder who must also be Members of the Credit Union and also by the nominee to indicate their consent, and their willingness to submit to any requirements of the Relevant Authority.
-Nominations shall be sent so as to ensure they reach the registered office of the Credit Union at least 14 days before the date of the annual general meeting where the election shall take place unless the vote is to take place before the annual general meeting by postal
+- Nominations for the Board of Directors shall be in Writing and shall be signed by a proposer and a seconder who must also be Members of the Credit Union and also by the nominee to indicate their consent, and their willingness to submit to any requirements of the Relevant Authority.
+Nominations shall be sent so as to ensure they reach the registered office of the Credit Union at least 14 days before the date of the annual general meeting where the election shall take place unless the vote is to take place before the annual general meeting by postal vote.

 Election of Officers